Skip to Content

 Here are some common questions about the behaviour consultation.

-Even though the specific thing you want to work on may seem obvious, such as don't bark at dogs, often we have other supporting behaviours that need to be worked on so that we can get to that point.
-For example, if your dog has had a bad experience with dogs before we may need to change their emotional response to the other dogs before we can start asking them to do logical work such as move away or ask for help.
-Remember emotion always wins out over logic.
+Even though your specific issue may seem obvious, such as not barking at other dogs, often we have other supporting behaviours that need to be worked on before we can address your main issue.
+For example, if your dog has previously had a bad experience with dogs, we may need to change their emotional response to the other dogs before we can start asking them to do logical work, such as moving away or asking for help.
+Remember, emotion always wins out over logic.
 These supporting behaviours can be very unique to a particular dog's needs.
 We want to set you and your dog up for success and avoid any emotional turmoil for you or your dog.
 Unfortunately negative emotions cause large learning events which we may have to undo first.

-We aim to get your training plan out to you within 7 working days however at very busy times of year this can push to 14 working days.
+We aim to get your training plan out to you within 7 working days.
+However, at very busy times of year this can require up to 14 working days.

-Typically the plan requires doing classes with a trainer or behaviourist.
-These may include one to one sessions, group work or remote work.
-The main function of the trainer is not just to set the exercises but to tweak them as you go.
-They are highly educated in making changes to exercises to best suit you and your dog, to recognise when a dog is struggling or getting bored if progress is too slow, and set the progress pace so that we get through as quickly as possible without sacrificing the reliability of the resulting behaviours and training.
+Typically, the plan requires doing classes with a trainer or behaviourist.
+These may include one-to-one sessions, group work or remote work.
+The main function of the trainer is not just to set the exercises but to tweak them as proceed through them.
+Our trainers are highly educated in making changes to exercises to best suit you and your dog, to recognise when a dog is struggling, or getting bored if progress is too slow, and to set the training pace so that we work through the plan as quickly as possible without sacrificing reliability of the resulting behaviours and training.

-While your trainer will design a training plan just for you and your dog, how quickly that plan will be completed is not knowable.
-It is fully dependent on how much time you can dedicate to doing the homework between sessions, that you engage with the inter-session video submissions, how your dog learns, and how well the whole family implement the control and management strategies.
+While your trainer will design a training plan just for you and your dog, how quickly that plan will be completed fully depends on how much time you can dedicate to doing the homework between sessions, your engagement with the inter-session video submissions, how your dog learns, and how well the whole family implement the control and management strategies.
 We will always aim to get you through the work as quickly as the case allows.